 States Where Online Racing Betting is Legal Right Now

 State-level racing laws can be terribly complicated, so we should warn you that we are not lawyers.
-The following lists of states where horse racing betting is legal and illegal are based on our own personal research.
+The following map showing where horse racing betting is legal or illegal is based on our own personal research.

 The map below displays states where online betting is legal in blue and states where online betting is prohibited in red.